pauloeduardogodoy/PizzaCalc/README.md

 ### Features

-The app is organized into **tabs** (Recipe · Prep · Schedule · Log · Reference), with the production controls always visible at the top — so you reach what you need quickly.
-Each collapsible card (water, mixing, baking, schedule, log, speeds) opens by default and **remembers whether you left it open or closed** across sessions.
+The app is organized into **tabs** (Recipe · Prep · Schedule · Log · Reference) with icons;
+on mobile the tabs show the icon only.
+The production controls stay visible at the top.
+Each collapsible card (water, mixing, baking, schedule, log, speeds) **expands/collapses when you tap its header** (with a rotating chevron), opens by default and **remembers whether you left it open or closed** across sessions.
 The app always starts on the Recipe tab.
+Buttons use
+icons: common actions (print, save, log, export/import) show icon + text on desktop and icon-only on mobile; timers use icons only (play/pause/reset).

 - **Ingredient calculator** — Scales by number of pizzas (2–10), weight per ball (260–320 g) and hydration (60–85%), keeping baker's percentages.
 Shows the poolish / final-dough split.